plettj/lofi_ghost/README.md

 # Strange Machines

-The UW Game Jam has kicked off, and this year's theme is "Strange Machines"!
+The UW Game Jam has kicked off, and the theme for Fall 2023 is *Strange Machines*!

 ### HELLO